Patrick Maroon: St. Louis Blues (2018–2019)

 Due to his success with the Devils and Oilers, Maroon expected to be selected quickly as a free agent.
 Yet, after a week passed and he had only met with the St. Louis Blues, Maroon switched agents.
 His newest agent tried to bring him another deal with New Jersey but Maroon chose to return home and be closer to his son.
 On July 10, 2018, Maroon signed a one-year, $1.75 million contract with his hometown St. Louis Blues.
 In 74 regular season games, Maroon scored 10 goals to go with 18 assists for 28 points.

 The Blues qualified for the 2019 Stanley Cup playoffs as the third seed from the Central Division, capping a turnaround in a campaign that saw them in last place in the NHL as late as January 2019.
 As the Blues geared up to face the Winnipeg Jets in the first round of the playoffs, Maroon's grandfather died.
-Maroon returned to play with the team for Game 1 and later said he felt his grandfather's presence while assisting on the game-winning goal.
+Maroon returned to play with the team for game one and later said he felt his grandfather's presence while assisting on the game-winning goal.
 He helped the team eliminate the Jets in six games and faced off against the Dallas Stars in the second round.
-Their series was tied 3–3 and they entered Game 7 facing elimination.
+Their series was tied 3–3 and they entered game seven facing elimination.
 During the game, Maroon scored the game-winning goal in double overtime to give the Blues a 4–3 series win.
-Following the win, the Blues defeated the San Jose Sharks in the Western Conference Final to face the Bruins in the Stanley Cup Finals.
+Following the win, the Blues defeated the San Jose Sharks in the Western Conference Final to face the Bruins in the Stanley Cup Final.
 On June 12, Maroon and the Blues won the Stanley Cup for the first time in franchise history, defeating the Bruins in seven games.
 He finished the playoffs with seven points.